bham-carpentries/python-fundamentals/_episodes/06-loop.md

 > ## Count Occurances of Letters in a String
 >
 > Count the number of occurances of each letter in a string.
 Use a dictionary to store the
+> number of times each letter,
+> e.g. `letter_freq['a']` gives the number of times the letter `'a'` occurs.
-> number of times each letter comes up and the loop variable as the key to that dictionary.
+> Use a loop over each character in the string and then the loop variable as the key.
+> If the key (the current letter) hasn't been encountered before, (e.g. `if not 'a' in letter_freq`)
-> You will need to check if the letter has been encountered before, i.e. is it `in` the dictionary?
+> then you'll need to initialise that key of the dictionary to zero.
+If it has, simply add one to the
-> and if not, create it.
+> current total.
 >
 > > ## Solution
 > > ~~~